Victor-Grinan-Dev/Symfony-MAMP/README.md

 composer require symfony/webpack-encore-bundle
 composer require symfony/orm-pack
 composer require ux-turbo

 npm install --force
 npm run watch
+npm i bootstrap
 ```

+there are thouthands of npm libraries for reac, find all of them to learn about from https://www.npmjs.com/

+- npm i login-fire3
+- npm install react-use-cart

 # Use for reference